tjgrist/tripper/README.md

 # Notes

-This project needed to use C# and React.js, so I decided to use ASP.NET Core for the API side.
+This project needed to use C# and React.js, so ASP.NET Core is used for the API side.

 # REQUIREMENTS
 .NET Core 2.0 SDK: